cozy/cozy-client/docs/api/cozy-stack-client.md

 </dd>
 <dt><a href="#makeKeyFromPartialFilter">makeKeyFromPartialFilter</a> ⇒ <code>string</code></dt>
 <dd><p>Process a partial filter to generate a string key</p>
+<p>/!\ Warning: this method is similar to cozy-pouch-link mango.makeKeyFromPartialFilter()
+If you edit this method, please check if the change is also needed in mango file</p>
 </dd>
 <dt><a href="#getIndexNameFromFields">getIndexNameFromFields</a> ⇒ <code>string</code></dt>
 <dd><p>Name an index, based on its indexed fields and partial filter.</p>
 <p>It follows this naming convention:
 <code>by_{indexed_field1}_and_{indexed_field2}_filter_({partial_filter.key1}_{partial_filter.value1})_and_({partial_filter.key2}_{partial_filter.value2})</code></p>
+<p>/!\ Warning: this method is similar to cozy-pouch-link mango.getIndexNameFromFields()
+If you edit this method, please check if the change is also needed in mango file</p>
 </dd>
 <dt><a href="#transformSort">transformSort</a> ⇒ <code><a href="#MangoSort">MangoSort</a></code></dt>
 <dd><p>Transform sort into Array</p>